-COURSE CHOICE CALENDAR 2019
+COURSE CHOICE CALENDAR 2020

-Monday 14th January: Course choice presentation to Year 9 Tuesday 15th or Wednesday 16th January: Option Booklets given out to students during form time Thursday 31st January: Consultation with Heads of Subject - Main Hall, 5.45 - 6.30pm Options Information Evening - Constance Green Hall, 6.45 - 7.30pm Tuesday 19th February: Year 9 Parents' Evening Thursday 7th March: Last day for course requests to be received by Tutors
+Friday 24th January: Course choice presentation to Year 9

+Week commencing 27th January: Option Booklets given out to students during form time

+Wednesday 12th February: Consultation with Heads of Subject - Main Hall, 5.45 - 6.30pm

+Options Information Evening - Constance Green Hall, 6.45 - 7.30pm

+Thursday 27th February: Year 9 Parents' Evening

+Thursday 12th March: Last day for course requests to be received by Tutors

-- 1. No options with English - 2.
+- 1. No options with English. - 2.
 No options with Mathematics. - 3.
-Religious Studies: tick one box for the course you wish to study. - 4.
-Science: if you wish to study three separate Sciences, tick the separate box.
-Otherwise tick Combined. - 5.
+Religious Studies: Tick one box for the course you wish to study. - 4.
+Science: Tick one box for the course you wish to study. - 5.
 Modern Languages: Tick one box in this section only.
 If you want to study more than one language, choose German or Spanish here and choose French as one of your options.
 If you wish to opt for the Core Skills course, tick the Core Skills box. - 6.
 Optional Subjects: Choose three further subjects and one reserve subject from this section.
-If choosing ASDAN, it can be either one or two options (please select with a double tick (\checkmark) if two options)
+If choosing ASDAN, it can be either one or two options (please select with a double tick (✓✓) if two options)